blackstorm/goose/README.md

 ```

 ### Docker Compose
-Highly recommend use docker-compose to run goose.
-Create a `docker-compose.yml` in your server workspace then run command `docker compose up -d`
+Create a `docker-compose.yml` file in your server workspace then run command `docker compose up -d`

 ```yaml
 version: "3"